cawibo/EasierMeow/README.md

 # EasierMeow
-My first time writing code in Rust.
-Preq. knowledge include, and is mostly limited to, reading the documentation up-and-until structs.
-It has been quite the experience having to wade through the last couple of years' heated discussions and spontaneous deprecations.
-I set out to make at least something; and I did.

 ## What is EasierMeow
 EasierMeow was made to make 'quick Kattis sessions' easier to manage.
 In its current state there is functinality for: